Discrimination against Maya peoples in Guatemala: Post-colonial oppression

 The conclusion of colonial authority in Guatemala did not signify the cessation of oppression for the Maya people.
 The post-independence era witnessed a span of two decades marked by political conflict between the Liberal and Conservative factions within Guatemalan society.
 The Liberal faction, consisting of middle-class urban and provincial elites, advocated for modernization and the curtailment of ecclesiastical power.
 In contrast, the Conservative faction, representing the former colonial merchant class and government aristocracy, aimed to perpetuate colonial hierarchies and safeguard ecclesiastical influence.
 Certain Liberal-driven reforms had the effect of diminishing Maya autonomy, particularly through the privatization of lands held by Maya communities.
 By the year 1837, a countryside uprising led by Rafael Carrera ushered in a period of neocolonial Catholic rule.
 This resurgence of church authority further diminished Indigenous autonomy.

 Forced labor returned with the emergence of the Planter class in the 1860s.
 This era saw the increase in coffee production.
 The increased demand for coffee resulted in the increased demand for land and labor, and, thus, increased oppression of Indigenous populations.
 The Liberal Revolution of 1871 consisted of a series of laws passed by the Guatemalan government that intruded on the autonomy of Maya communities and brought Indigenous back forced labor.
 In Decree 177, Mayas had to draft labor from their communities.
 Laborers were sent 60 at a time to coffee plantations to work in 15–30 day increments.
 Many different laws were passed at the benefit of the plantation owners to help them to control the Indigenous laborers and increase their landholdings and profits.
-These laws saw a deepened divide between the Maya and Landino communities.
+These laws saw a deepened divide between the Maya and Ladino communities.

-The idea of "Landinozation" also emerged in the 1860s.
-This was the idea that Mayas could become Landios by giving up aspects of their identity that made them Maya.
+The idea of "ladinización" or "ladi" also emerged in the 1860s.
+This was the idea that Mayas could become Ladinos by giving up aspects of their identity that made them Maya.
 Although later condemned as "cultural genocide", this notion of Maya assimilation into Guatemalan society was believed to be good for both the Maya community and the nation's health overall.